 Associate Professor of Business

-Pitt earned a Bachelor of Science in Agri-Business, Business Administration and Economics through Graceland and Master’s in Business Administration through the University of Texas.
+Pitt earned a Bachelor of Science in agri-business, business administration and economics through Graceland and a Master of Business Administration through the University of Texas.

 “I value transformational education.
 In a balanced environment of concern and discipline, students develop confidence, wholeness, knowledge and ethical resolve into wisdom.
 This transformational, educational experience creates new potential for the student to live with deeper purpose and greater productivity.”

 According to Pitt, the individual’s wholeness, purpose and productivity create success for them and their families.
 The informed, whole person can organize and associate with others to maintain ethical standards of fairness, respect and justice for others.
 The resulting relationships can develop into effective, healthy communities.